Trigeminal neuralgia treatment

 Trigeminal neuralgia causes

-Trigeminal neuralgia cause occurs when there is contact between a normal artery or vein and the trigeminal nerve.
-This nerve is located at the base of your brain.
-When they touch, this will put pressure on one of the nerves, and this will eventually start it misfiring.
+Trigeminal neuralgia occurs when a normal artery or vein contacts the trigeminal nerve located at the base of your brain.
+When they touch, pressure is put on one of the nerves, which eventually starts misfiring.

 There have been other indicators that nerve damage and even stress could be one of the first triggers.
 Once the trigeminal nerve leaves your brain and travels through your skull, it becomes divided into three smaller branches.
 These three branches are in charge of controlling the sensations that you feel in your face.
 Each branch controls something different, such as the eyes, upper eyelids, and forehead in branch 1.
 Branch two has the sensation in your lower eyelid, cheek, nostril, upper lip, and upper gum.
 Finally, the last branch is responsible for your jaw, lower gum, lower lip, and some of the muscles you use for chewing.